OSTEOPATHIC BOARD CERTIFICATION

 Exam Dates and Deadlines

-The Orthopedic Surgery Written Exam is offered once per year, the second week of May.
-The application period opens in November, and the first deadline is the first business day in March.
+The Orthopedic Surgery Written Exam is offered once per year during the second week of May.
+The application period opens in October, and the first deadline is the first business day in March.
 Late fees will apply after the first deadline.
 The final application deadline is the first business day in April.

 Exam Content Outline